I Heart Girl

-I Heart Girl or i <3 girl is an 80-page photography monograph by American artist Jessica Yatrofsky published in 2015 by powerHouse Books in New York City and designed by Crystal Gywn with an introduction by George Pitts.
+I Heart Girl or i <3 girl is an 80-page photography monograph by American artist Jessica Yatrofsky published in 2015 by powerHouse Books in New York City and designed by Crystal Gwin with an introduction by George Pitts.

 Background

 I Heart Girl was the follow-up to Yatrofsky’s first photography monograph I Heart Boy.
 The young female subjects of I Heart Girl represent a spectrum of masculine, feminine and androgynous traits.
 Yatrofsky presents a new vision of contemporary female culture that strays far outside of what would be considered conventional gender identities.

 Credits

 Credits are taken from powerHouse Books website.